clavesi/ffmpeg-automated-editor/README.md

 5. **Do not** open up the folders created in frames/ until the program finishes as the command prompt will deny access to that folder and break

 ### How to Use
-1. Delete all .gitkeep's in directories
+1. Delete all .gitkeep's in directories, program should do it automatically
-2. Place desired videos into **imports/**
+2. Place desired videos into **imports/**, ensure that they have no spaces
 3. Run **editor.py** and select any variables desired
 4. Wait for edited video to be created
 5. Enjoy your new video